rednafi-archive/protomate/readme.md

 This should:

-* Prompt you to put your github credentials and repository name, repository type (public/private)
+* Prompt you to put your
+  - Github credentials
+  - Repository name
+  - Repository type (public/private)
+  - Language of .gitignore (python, javascript etc.)

 * Create a new local and remote git repository
 * Connect them and open vs code for you to start coding immediately